LeoTheLian/genai_etl_demo/README.md

 A multi-agent AI system that automatically generates, executes, and validates an ETL pipeline from a plain-text requirements document and a sample CSV file — no hand-written transformation code required.

 **Input:** Business requirements document + raw transaction CSV
-**Output:** Executable Python ETL pipeline, processed dataset, validation report, and test results
+**Output:** Executable Python ETL pipeline, processed dataset, and test results

 ---